Nissan Skyline 2000GT-R (1969)

 Author: “C/G Test Group” (uncredited)

 Summary: A hot six-cylinder, twin-cam, 24-valve 160ps sports sedan.
 The engine easily revs up to 8000rpm.
-Even at low revolutions, it is relatively smooth and stable.
+Even at low revolutions, it is relatively smooth and strong.
 The 5-speed gearbox is excellent.
 The bucket seats provide good support.
 The suspension is stiff but comfortable.
 The handling is significantly improved from the 2000GT.
 The controls are a little heavy, making it difficult to drive around town.

 Road testing the Skyline 2000GT-R

-The GT-R shares the same body with the conventional 2000GT, but is equipped with a DOHC 160ps/7000rpm engine and a 5-speed gearbox instead of the GT’s SOHC 105ps unit.
-This engine, called the S20 type, is based on the GR8 type engine of the Nissan R380, which won fame in the Japanese Grand Prix and E-class international records, but has been detuned to be practical for use in the city, and with some copromises to allow producivity of manufacturing.
-The compression ratio has been changed from 11.0 to 9.5, the camshaft has been changed to one with a more practical valve timing and profile (valve angle from 310° to 250°), and three double-choke Solex carburetors are used instead of the Lucas fuel injection, reducing the output from the GR8 type’s estimated 230ps/8500rpm to 160ps/7000rpm.
-Nevertheless, it is still a high-performance unit with 80.4ps/liter.
-To get an overview of the 2000GT-R, it is best to compare it to its sister car, the 2000GT, and the old 2000GT-B.
+The GT-R shares the same body with the existing Skyline 2000GT, but is equipped with a DOHC 160ps/7000rpm engine and a 5-speed gearbox instead of the GT’s SOHC 105ps unit.
+This engine, called the S20 type, is based on the GR8 type engine of the Nissan R380, which won fame in the Japanese Grand Prix and E-class international records, but has been detuned to be practical for use in the city, and with some compromises to allow productivity of manufacturing.
+The compression ratio has been changed from 11.0 to 9.5, the camshaft has been revised for more practical valve timing and profile (valve angle from 310° to 250°), and three double-choke Solex carburetors are used instead of the Lucas fuel injection, reducing the output from the GR8 type’s estimated 230ps/8500rpm to 160ps/7000rpm.
+Nevertheless, it is still a very high-performance unit at 80.4ps/liter.

-Where the 2000GT-B (S54B) had a SOHC six-cylinder with 125ps/7000rpm, 17.0kgm/4400rpm, and a vehicle weight of 1095kg, and the 2000GT (GC10) is also SOHC with 105ps/5200rpm, 16.0kgm/3600rpm, and a vehicle weight of 1090kg, the new 2000GT-R (PGC10)’s DOHC six-cylinder has an output of 160ps/7000, a maximum torque of 18.0kgm/5600rpm, and a vehicle weight of 1120kg.
+To put the 2000GT-R in perspective, we think it is best to compare it to its sister car, the 2000GT, and the old 2000GT-B. Where the 2000GT-B (S54B) had a SOHC six-cylinder with 125ps/7000rpm, 17.0kgm/4400rpm, and a vehicle weight of 1095kg, and the 2000GT (GC10) is also SOHC with 105ps/5200rpm, 16.0kgm/3600rpm, and a vehicle weight of 1090kg, the new 2000GT-R (PGC10)’s DOHC six-cylinder has an output of 160ps/7000, a maximum torque of 18.0kgm/5600rpm, and a vehicle weight of 1120kg.
 The resulting power-to-weight ratios for the S54B, GC10, and PGC10 are 8.8kg/ps, 10.4kg/ps, and 7.0kg/ps, respectively.

 As you can see, the horsepower load is much lighter than the old GT-B, and even lighter than a pure GT car like the Toyota 2000GT (7.5kg/ps).
 The only Japanese car that is better than the GT-R in this respect is the Fairlady 2000 (6.4kg/ps).